Compare Tree Removal Estimates Now

 How far from a property line should a tree be planted?

-While there is usually no law defining the minimum distance from the property line that a tree can be planted, a good rule of thumb is to always plant a tree at a distance that is far enough to enable it to reach its maximum height and width without growing past the property line.
+While there is usually no law defining the minimum distance from the property line that a tree can be planted, a good rule2 of thumb is to always plant a tree at a distance that is far enough to enable it to reach its maximum size without the trunk growing past the property line.

 Trees on property line: Your rights